-The gifts of the forgotten tribe consist of victory points (Catan chits), development cards, and the harbors.
+The gifts of the foreign people consist of victory points (Catan chits), Development Cards, and the harbors.

-• Development Cards
+Development Cards

 If you build (or move) a ship on the edge next to the card, you take the card.
-You can use it like a regularly obtained development card.
-The usual restrictions apply here as well (only 1 card per round; newly-acquired cards may not be played the turn you aquire them; VP cards to be revealed immediately only if it lets you win the game, etc.).
+You can use it like a regularly obtained Development Card.
+The usual restrictions apply here as well (only 1 card per round; newly-acquired cards may be played in the next round; victory point to be revealed immediately only if it lets you win the game).

-• Harbors
+Harbors